Measures of path-based nonlinear expansion rates and Lagrangian uncertainty in stochastic flows: Further proofs

-\subsection{Proof of Theorem \ref{FKPt1}}
+the above relationship is crucial as it is generally not possible to write the stochastic integral governing $\pi_{t,s}$ which we need in the derivations of \S\ref{s_exp_rates}.

-The first part of the theorem is a well-known result since the imposed regularity of the coefficients in (\ref{gen_sde}) guarantees the existence of the strong solution $\Solm(x,\om)$ of the SDE.
-This in turn implies that the Martingale problem associated with $\LG_t$ has an extremal solution\footnote{ Here, an element $P_0\in \Delta\subset \mathcal{P}(\mathcal{C}(\Ic; \Xt))$ is said to be an {\it extremal} if $P_0 = \lambda P_1+ (1-\lambda)P_2,$ for some $P_0, \; P_1\in \Delta$ and $0<\lambda<1,$ implies that $P_0 = P_1=P_2$ i.e., a point in the convex set $\Delta$ which is not an interior point of any line segment lying entirely in $\Delta$.} and thus the existence and uniqueness of the nonnegative measure-valued solution of the forward Kolmogorov equation (\ref{fPDE}) (e.g. \cite{Roc-Kry, Figali, Stroock79}).
+\subsection{Proof of Theorem \ref{mut_rnd}}

 We present the proof of the second part of the theorem to make this article self-contained (see \cite{Kunitabook, Lu09} for more details).
-Under the imposed regularity assumptions on the coefficients of~(\ref{gen_sde}) satisfying (\ref{ass1})-(\ref{ass2}), the maps $\Solm(x)$ and $\Solm^{-1}(x)$ are $\mathcal{C}^1$ flows of diffeomorphisms (e.g., \cite{Kunitanote, Kunitabook, Lu09}) and there exist $K_\om\in \cap_{p>1}L^p(\Om)$ and $\alpha>1$ such that
+Under the imposed regularity assumptions on the coefficients of~(\ref{gen_sde}), the maps $\Solm(\ccdot,\omega)$ and $\Solm^{-1}(\ccdot,\om)$ are $\mathcal{C}^1$-\,diffeomorphisms (e.g., \cite{Kunitanote, Kunitabook}) and there exist $K_\om\in \cap_{p>1}L^p(\Om)$ and $\alpha>1$ such that